Fees, Scholarships and Bursaries

 Below are details of the insurance schemes which are available to you via the Foundation on the basis of the terms and conditions set by the insurers.
 Brochures, information and application forms are available below.

 The Foundation does not refund fees for days when a pupil is absent for any reason including ill health.
 If your child is absent, no discount will be applied to your bill.
 However, a scheme is available via our insurance broker which provides fee refunds in the event of the pupil having five or more days’ illness (usually consecutive).
-Please note, in cases of highly serious health issues, the Foundation may consider assistance regardless of whether a parent has this insurance.
+Please note, in light of the Covid-19 crisis, this excludes absences as a direct result of pandemics and epidemics.
+We would also advise that in cases of highly serious health issues, the Foundation may consider assistance regardless of whether a parent has this insurance.

-Opt in to subscribe and complete and return the form on page 2 of the leaflet.
+Opt in to subscribe and complete the form on page 2 of the leaflet (available on our website).

 The cost is 1.37% of the termly fee (day pupils) or 1.05% (boarders) added to your termly bill (ie the basic termly fee you pay before any extras).

 Private medical cover is provided with AXA PPP Healthcare.
-Please see brochure for more information.
+Please see the brochure (available on our website) for more information or visit www.axappphealthcare.co.uk/pupilshealthscheme.

-Opt in and return the form in the brochure to subscribe.
+Opt in and complete the AXA PPP Healthcare Application form in the brochure to subscribe.

-Opt in and return the form in the brochure to subscribe.
+Opt in and return the form in the brochure (available on our website) to subscribe.

 The cost is £12.60* per term added to your termly bill. *Fees include Insurance Premium Tax at 12%